 Grey statuses are not yet counted in the calculation of the global health status.

-Getting to know the status of a system is an important task for every administrator.
-The status allows you to see if some of your systems need to be examined further.
+The status allows you to see if any of the systems need to be examined further.

 The following subsection gives you an overview of specific parts of your SAP Landscape to show their state.
-Each status site shows you an overview of the health states (see details in The three different health states).
+Each status site shows an overview of the health states.

 To display the lists of registered hosts and their details, proceed as follows:

-saptune summary section: saptune is a solution that comes with SUSE Linux Enterprise Server for SAP Applications and allows SAP administrators to ensure that their SAP hosts are properly configured to run the corresponding SAP workloads.
-The integration of saptune in the Trento console gives the SAP administrator visibility over the tool even when they are not working at operating system level.
+saptune Summary section provides information generated by saptune. saptune comes with SUSE Linux Enterprise Server for SAP applications, and it allows SAP administrators to ensure that their SAP hosts are properly configured to run the corresponding SAP workloads.
+The integration of saptune in the Trento console gives the SAP administrator access to the saptune information even when they are not working at operating system level.
 The integration supports saptune 3.1.0 and higher, and includes the addition of the host tuning status in the aggregated health status of the host.

-Figure 8: saptune summary section #If an SAP workload is running on the host but no saptune or a version lower than 3.1.0 is installed, a warning is added to the aggregated health status of the host.
-When saptune version 3.1.0 or higher, is installed, a details view is also available showing detailed information about the saptune status:
+Figure 10.3: saptune Summary section #If an SAP workload is running on the host but no saptune or a version lower than 3.1.0 is installed, a warning is added to the aggregated health status of the host.
+When saptune version 3.1.0 or higher is installed, a details view shows detailed information about the saptune status:

-Figure 9: saptune details view #Checks results summary section: this section shows a summary of the checks execution results for this particular host.
+Figure 10.4: saptune details view #Check Results summary section shows a summary of the checks execution results for the current host.

-section: it lists the different components or modules that are part of the subscription, and for each one of them, it provides the architecture, the version and type, the registration and subscription status as well as the start and end dates of the subscription.
+SUSE Subscription Details section lists the different components or modules that are part of the subscription.
+For each component and module, the section shows the architecture, the version and type, the registration and subscription status as well as the start and end dates of the subscription.

 To display a list of all available Pacemaker clusters and their details, proceed as follows:

-view #A top section on the left showing the cloud provider, the cluster type, fencing type, when the CIB was last written and the cluster maintenance status.
+A top section on the left shows the cloud provider, the cluster type, fencing type, when the CIB was last written and the cluster maintenance status.

-Another top centered section showing the SAP SID, the Enqueue Server version, whether the ASCS and ERS are running on different hosts or not and whether the instance filesystems are resource based or not.
-This is a multi-tab section.
-When multiple systems share the same cluster, there will be a tab for each system in the cluster and you can scroll left and right to go through the different systems.
+The next top-center multi-tab section shows the SAP SID, the Enqueue Server version, whether the ASCS and ERS are running on different hosts or not, and whether the instance filesystems are resource based or not.
+When multiple systems share the same cluster, there is a tab for each system in the cluster, and you can scroll left and right to go through the different systems.

 To display a list of all available SAP Systems and their details, proceed as follows:

-and of this SAP System.- section: with the host name, the IP address, the cloud provider (when applicable), the cluster name (when applicable), and the Trento Agent version for each listed host.
-When you click the host name, it takes you to the corresponding
+The Hosts section shows the host name, the IP address, the cloud provider (when applicable), the cluster name (when applicable), and the Trento Agent version for each listed host.
+Click the host name to go to the corresponding Host details view.

 To display a list of all available SAP HANA databases and their details, proceed as follows:

-entry in the left sidebar to show a summary of the state for all SAP HANA databases (seeFigure 13: HANA databases #To investigate the specific SAP HANA database details, click the respective name in the
+Click the HANA databases entry in the left sidebar to show a summary of the state for all SAP HANA databases.

-When the heartbeat of an agent fails, an option to clean-up the corresponding host will show up both in the
+When the heartbeat of an agent fails, an option to clean-up the corresponding host is displayed in the Hosts overview and the corresponding Host details view.

-Similarly, when a registered application or SAP HANA instance is no longer discovered, an option to clean it up will show up both in the corresponding overview and the corresponding details view.
+Similarly, when a registered application or SAP HANA instance is no longer discovered, an option to clean it up is displayed in the corresponding overview and the corresponding details view.

-Tags are a means to label specific objects with a purpose, location, owner, or any other property you like.
-Such objects can be hosts, clusters, databases, or SAP systems.
+Tags are used to label specific objects with location, owner, etc. The objects can be hosts, clusters, databases or SAP systems.
 Tags make it easier to distinguish and show all these different objects, making your lists more readable and searchable.
 You can use any text you like to create your tags except blank spaces and special characters other than + - = . , _ : and @.

 The following subsection shows how you can add, remove, and filter objects based on your tags.

-To add one or more tags to your objects, do the following:
+To add one or more tags to your objects, proceed as follows:

 Log in to Trento.

-In the Trento dashboard, go to the overview corresponding to the object for which you want to create tags.
-For example, the
+In the Trento dashboard, go to the overview of the desired object.
+For example, the Hosts overview.

-If you want to remove existing tags, click the respective part in the dashboard:
+To remove existing tags, click the appropriate part in the dashboard:

 Log in to Trento.